 We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
-We are interested in engaging you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
+We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to Dr. James Fraser.